 SIMON: If the union's doing a good job for its members, do you have anything to worry about?

-SIMON: As we noted, Mr. King, Michigan now becomes the 24th state to have a right-to-work law.
-So, what's wrong with companies not requiring workers to join a union as a condition of employment?
+SIMON: As we noted, though, Mr. King, Michigan now becomes the 24th state to have a right-to-work law.
+So what's wrong with companies not requiring workers to join a union, as a condition of employment?

 KING: Under federal law, no worker's required to join a union.
-There's a long - many, many years ago, there was a Supreme Court decision that interpreted federal law that way and we've all lived with it.
-And matter of fact, in the UAW, we don't want people to belong that don't belong.
-We have in our own constitution provisions that members - that workers don't have to be members.
-Now, they have to pay - like any citizen of any community - they got to pay their fair share of representation.
+There's a long - many, many years ago, there was a Supreme Court decision that interpreted federal law that way, and we've all lived with it.
+And matter of fact, in the UAW, we don't want people to belong that don't - belong.
+We have, in our own constitution, provisions that members - that workers don't have to be members.
+Now, they have to pay - like any citizen of any community, they've got to pay their fair share of representation.

-SIMON: Well, I'm going to try the question again though.
-So, what's wrong with no requiring workers to join a union as a condition of employment, if it works out as happily as you say?
+SIMON: Well, I'm going to try the question again, though.
+So what's wrong with not requiring workers to join a union, as a condition of employment - if it works out as happily as you say?

 KING: There's nothing wrong.
-What is wrong is saying that workers are going to get the benefit of representation - benefit of grievous procedure, contract, health care - all those things that we administer in a contract - and they don't have to pay their fair share for the cost of that representation.
+What is wrong, is saying that workers are going to get the benefit of representation - benefit of grievance procedure, contract, health care - all those things that we administer in a contract - and they don't have to pay their fair share for the cost of that representation.
 That's wrong.

-SIMON: What do you think of foreign car manufacturers who have built new plants, which, after all, employ thousands of auto workers in Tennessee and Alabama, and not Michigan?
+SIMON: Why do you think foreign car manufacturers have built new plants - which after all, employ thousands of auto workers - in Tennessee and Alabama, and not Michigan?

 KING: I definitely don't think so.
-The majority of workers in America would like to be in a union if they could be.
-What is true in America is that really workers have lost the full democratic right to decide if they want to be in unions or not.
-There are studies by human rights organizations that have documented that one of the countries that really suppresses workers' rights to join unions more than any other developed nation is the United States.
-And so there isn't really a full democratic right to join unions in America.
-That's, I would say, the single biggest reason.
+The majority of workers in America would like to be in a union, if they could be.
+What is true, in America, is that really, workers have lost the full democratic right to decide if they want to be in unions or not.
+There are studies by human rights organizations that have documented that one of the countries that really suppresses workers' rights to join unions - more than any other developed nation - is the United States.
+And so there isn't really the full democratic right to join unions, in America.
+That's - I would say - the single biggest reason.

 KING: Because the law is slanted against workers.
 This country does not give workers a full democratic right to join unions.

 KING: Thank you, Scott.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.